Paradise Airlines: History

 Paradise Airlines was an intrastate airline, a type of carrier that, by flying within a single state, sidestepped regulation by the Civil Aeronautics Board (CAB), the now-defunct Federal agency that, at the time, tightly controlled almost all commercial air transport in the United States.

 As an intrastate airline, the carrier was operationally certificated by the Federal Aviation Agency (predecessor to today's Federal Aviation Administration) while being economically regulated by the California Public Utilities Commission (CPUC).
 As a California intrastate carrier, Paradise was limited to offering service only between points in California.

 The airline was incorporated 27 June 1962 by Herman Jones and Henry Kengla.
 Jones was president and Kengla was initially vice president of operations.
 However, the airline had been operating since 14 May 1962.

 South Lake Tahoe Airport is located in California, close to the Nevada border, thus acting as a gateway to the casinos in Tahoe, Nevada.
-Paradise initially advertised its service in conjuction with Barney's Casino, Nevada.
+Paradise initially advertised its service in conjunction with Barney's Casino, Nevada.
 In 1963, Paradise flew over 59,000 passengers into South Lake Tahoe.

 The airline initially flew a pair of 30-seat DC-3s, expanding in 1963 with a pair of 80-seat Lockheed L-049 Constellations, the first joining the fleet in March.
 In May, the airline was permitted to fly into Tahoe at night.
 Also in May, Paradise started Sacramento to Tahoe service.
 In June the airline started brief-lived service from Los Angeles International Airport to Tahoe, dropping it citing conflicts with a US Forest Service contract.
 In August 1963, Kengla stepped down from his position at Paradise.